 Which is why Hazleton is outraged at the arrogance of fundamentalism, which leaves no room for doubt and indeed undermines the struggle of faith.
 Why does the extremist minority have so much clout?
 She says with quiet rage, “We’ve allowed Judaism to be claimed by violently messianic West Bank settlers, Christianity by homophobic hypocrites and misogynistic bigots, Islam by suicide bombers. … This isn’t faith.
 This is fanaticism.”

 Hazleton believes that faith is a necessary struggle, which is why, despite her agnosticism she insists on faith — including the faith that peace in the Middle East is possible.
 “Because,” she says, “Despair is self-fulfilling.
 If we call something impossible, we act in such a way that we make it so.
 And I, for one, refuse to live that way.”
 And she is sure Mohammed would agree.

-Lesley Hazleton’s TEDGlobal talk has been posted.
+Lesley Hazleton’s talk is now available for viewing.
 Watch it here »